danstn/puntvim/README.md

 Make sure you have `boot2docker` to be able to run this container.
 For auto loading export docker env variables in your shell rc file.

+## Getting the container

+You can pull from Docker Hub

+    docker pull dzotokan/vim

+..or build locally

+    docker build -t <container_name> .

 ## Running the container

 Note: this is work in progress and far from being robust yet.